ccamacho/ooo-walktrough-composable-services/docs/chapters/02-intro-tripleo-heat-templates.rst

 TripleO Heat Templates
 ----------------------

-TripleO -> Deploy OpenStack using OpenStack
-(A template will describe the services deployed and configured to have an OpenStack cloud)
+TripleO -> Deploy OpenStack using OpenStack.
+Then forth THT will represent a template or a set of nested templates describing the resources deployed and configured to have an OpenStack cloud.

-Using the SoftwareConfig resource from Heat we will deploy/configure OpenStack and all (For now) mandatory services.

-Lets describe some THT nested features.
+Let's describe some THT nested features for Neutron services.
 In: tripleo-heat-templates/overcloud.yaml